-- Fall start students will move in and begin their orientation on Saturday, August 15, 2015.
-The complete schedule for New Student Orientation includes information about Move-In Day, as well as details about what students can expect for their first week as members of the CC community (Sunday, August 16-Monday, August 24).
-Early Move-In (Friday, August 14) is offered on a limited basis.
-Complete details are on the orientation schedule.
+- Fall start students will move in and begin their orientation on Saturday, August 20, 2016.
+The complete schedule for New Student Orientation, which is generally available by the end of March, includes information about Move-In Day, as well as details about what students can expect for their first week as members of the CC community (Saturday, August 20-Sunday, August 28).
+Early Move-In (Friday, August 19) is offered on a limited basis.

 - Winter start students will move in and begin their orientation on Saturday, January 9, 2016.
-The complete schedule for Winter Start Orientation will be updated as information becomes available.
+The complete schedule for Winter Start Orientation is generally available by the end of September.

-Move-In Day is designed to offer time for you and your student to transfer belongings to a dorm room, “take care of business,” and enjoy lunch before formal afternoon programming for both students and parents.
+Move-In Day is designed to offer time for you and your student to transfer belongings to a dorm room, “take care of business,” and enjoy lunch and programming for both students and parents.

-- Residence halls open at 8 a.m. on Saturday, August 15.
+Residence halls open at 8 a.m.
 When you arrive on campus, go immediately to your student’s assigned residence hall.
 If you are unsure of the residence hall location, check the campus map.
-Many enthusiastic student helpers will be available from 8 a.m. to 1 p.m. to assist you with unloading and carrying.
+Many enthusiastic student helpers will be available to assist you with unloading and carrying.
 You will be pleasantly surprised at how quickly student belongings make it from the car to the room, giving you ample time to help your student begin to unpack!